timo/zasim/docs/tutorial/custom_stepfunc.rst

    a list of names for the neighbourhood cells and their positional offsets and just reads them at the beginning of the loop.

- * A `~zasim.cagen.bases.BorderHandler` instance (in the `extra_code` list),
-   that does things like copying the borders from the sides and at the same time ensuring the size of the configuration storage is big enough to keep those extra cells.
+ * A `~zasim.cagen.bases.BorderHandler` instance (as the `border` keyword argument), that does things like copying the borders from the sides and at the same time ensuring the size of the configuration storage is big enough to keep those extra cells.
 It could also do things like set the border cells to changing values or anything you could think of.

+   They also offer functions `~zasim.cagen.bases.BorderHandler.is_position_valid` and `~zasim.cagen.bases.BorderHandler.correct_position` for other components to figure out if positions are valid and if they are invalid, what to do with them.
+The `~zasim.cagen.loops.SparseCellLoop` uses these functions to correctly mark neighbourhood cells as active if there was a change.

  * A `~zasim.cagen.bases.ExtraStats` instance (in the `extra_code` list, as
    well), which gathers some additional statistics about the step function